VladislavFurdak/BlazorNexus/README.md

 2. The Name is the same as for Enum
 3. The *.razor files have a mandatory "Page" postfix.

-And add INavigationManager<Routes> in your razor views
+And add INavigationManager<T> in your razor views

 ## Examples of usage